A high-frequency homogenization approach near the Dirac points in bubbly honeycomb crystals: Problem statement and preliminaries

 We will denote the density and bulk modulus of the bubble by $\rho_b$ and $\kappa_b$, respectively.
 The corresponding parameters of the surrounding medium is denoted by $\rho$ and $\kappa$.
 Wave propagation in the bubbly honeycomb crystal is described by the following $\alpha$-quasi-periodic Helmholtz problem in $Y$:

 Here, $\partial/\partial \nu$ denotes the normal derivative on $\partial D$, and the subscripts $+$ and $-$ indicate the limits from outside and inside $D$, respectively.
 A non-trivial solution to this problem and its corresponding frequency is called a Bloch eigenfunction and a Bloch eigenfrequency.
-Let
+The Bloch eigenfrequencies $\omega_i^\alpha, \ i=1,2,...$ with positive real part, seen as functions of $\alpha$, are known as \emph{band functions}.